centricconsulting/FastForge-ReferenceApp-dotnet/readme.md

 * GIT installed
 * Azure PowerShell Modules installed

-## How to Get Started with a Public GitHub Repository
+## GitHub Deployment Step 1: Build, Stage & Test the API/WebApp
-Once the steps outlined in the [FastForge Foundation Repository](https://github.com/centricconsulting/FastForge-Foundation/blob/main/tf-GitHub/readme.md) have been followed, the following tasks can be performed to deploy FastForge:
+Once the steps outlined in the [FastForge Foundation Repository](https://github.com/centricconsulting/FastForge-Foundation) have been followed, the following tasks can be performed to deploy FastForge:
-1. Fork [this repository](https://github.com/centricconsulting/FastForge-ReferenceApp-dotnet) into your Organization’s GitHub
-2. If not already completed, navigate to the ```Actions``` tab within your Organization’s GitHub main page and enable workflows for your repository
+1. [This repository](https://github.com/centricconsulting/FastForge-ReferenceApp-dotnet) should already be generated within your Organization’s GitHub
-3. Navigate to the ```Settings``` tab within your Organization’s GitHub main page and create ```Secrets``` needed in order to connect to the previously provisioned ```Azure Container Registry```.
+2. Navigate to the ```Settings``` tab within your Organization’s GitHub main page and create ```Secrets``` needed in order to connect to the previously provisioned ```Azure Container Registry```.
 The variable information can be found under the ```Access Keys``` section of the ```Azure Container Registry```
     1. **REGISTRY_LOGIN_SERVER**: Name of Container Registry created in [FastForge Foundation Repository steps](https://github.com/centricconsulting/FastForge-Foundation/blob/main/tf-GitHub/readme.md).azurecr.io.
 (Example: exampleCR123.azurecr.io)
     2. **REGISTRY_USERNAME**: Chosen Username
     3. **REGISTRY_PASSWORD**: Chosen Password (Be sure to adjust this variable if the password is refreshed on the Container Registry)
-4. Once the above ```Secrets``` values are created, the [first workflow](https://github.com/centricconsulting/FastForge-ReferenceApp-dotnet/blob/main/.github/workflows/BuildTestStage-apiWebApp.yml) can run:
+3. Once the above ```Secrets``` values are created, the [first workflow](https://github.com/centricconsulting/FastForge-ReferenceApp-dotnet/blob/main/.github/workflows/BuildTestStage-apiWebApp.yml) can run:
-    1. Open the ```BuildTestStage-apiWebApp.yml``` file and ensure the ref path within the .yml file is pointing to the “main” branch if applicable
-    2. Navigate to the ```Actions``` tab within your Organization’s GitHub main page and select the ```BuildTestStage-apiWebApp (run 1st)``` workflow, and select “Run workflow” on the right-hand side
+    1. Navigate to the ```Actions``` tab within your Organization’s GitHub main page and select the ```BuildTestStage-apiWebApp (run 1st)``` workflow, and select “Run workflow” on the right-hand side

-## Start Building Azure Infrastructure for an Environment
+## GitHub Deployment Step 2: Deploy Application Infrastructure
 After the Public GitHub Repository is created and the workflow associated to the .yml file (```BuildTestStage-apiWebApp.yml```) successfully runs, the following steps can occur to deploy the needed Azure Infrastructure for a specified cloud environment:
 1. Five additional secrets need to be created:
     1. **AZURE_CREDENTIALS**: [Process of creation](https://github.com/Azure/login#configure-deployment-credentials)